Iowa Joins Trend Ending In-Person Sports Betting Registration

 Just as important, sports betting revenue also achieved a new high in January of $11.3 million for a 7.6%, above anticipated and forecasted numbers.
 The total topped the previous record of $9.1 million set in October 2020.

 According to the Iowa state report in January three casinos had more than $20 million in the online handle.
 Diamond Jo Dubuque led the way with $22.7m through FanDuel.
 Wild Rose Jefferson partnering with DraftKings Sportsbook and BetRivers accounted for $21.6m combined.
-And Prairie Meadows Racetrack & Sportsbook had $21.6m partnering with William Hill.
+And Prairie Meadows Racetrack & Sportsbook had $21.6m.

 Brian Ohorilko, the state’s director of gaming, told Iowa’s News Now, the goal of in-person registration was to increase foot traffic at casinos.
 He added: